 Student Evaluation of Educational Quality (SEEQ)

 SEEQ was the centrally supported student course feedback collection system prior to SLEQ.
-The online SEEQ system no longer allows new surveys to be created, and is only online to enable instructors to retrieve their feedback before it is taken offline.
-If you taught courses that used SEEQ to collect student feedback, please ensure you download all feedback prior to the end of the Fall 2022 term to ensure uninterrupted access to it.
+The online SEEQ system is no longer accessible.
+If you taught courses that used SEEQ to collect student feedback, you will need to request access to those reports.

-See the IT Support Knowledge Base article, How do I retrieve information from SEEQ (Student Evaluation of Education Quality)? for more information about saving your SEEQ feedback.
+See the IT Support Knowledge Base article, How do I retrieve information from SEEQ (Student Evaluation of Education Quality)? for more information about retrieving your SEEQ feedback.

 Getting Help